There are 4 main translation methods used in business today.

-This makes it pretty clear what types of project and translation purposes each method is best suited for.
+This article describes each of the methods, explains their strengths and weaknesses, and identifies what types of project and translation purposes they’re best suited for.

 Translation Method 1: Machine Translation (MT)